rmnavr/fptk/docs/functions.md

 DEFN: fptk            | mul                      :: mul(*args)  ; multiplication as a monoid (will not give error when used with 0 or 1 args)
 DEFN: fptk            | plus                     :: plus(*args)  ; addition as a monoid (will not give error when used with 0 or 1 args)
 DEFN: fptk            | sconcat                  :: sconcat(*args)  ; string concantenation as a monoid (will not give error when used with 0 or 1 args)
-DEFN: fptk            | lconcat                  :: lconcat(*args)  ; list concantenation as a monoid (will not give error when used with 0 or 1 args)

 === Logic and ChecksQ ===
 FROM: operator        | and_                     ; 'and' as function